Powerlearnproject/se-assignment-day-2-git-and-github-kehindejelil/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+Pull requests (PRs) are a fundamental part of the GitHub workflow, playing a crucial role in code review, collaboration, and the integration of new features or fixes into a project.
+They enable team members to propose changes, review code collaboratively, and ensure that only high-quality, well-reviewed code is merged into the main branch.

+How Pull Requests Facilitate Code Review and Collaboration
+ a.
+Structured Code Review:
+ b.
+Isolated Changes:
+ c.
+Documentation of Changes
+ d.
+Collaborative Development:
+Typical Steps Involved in Creating and Merging a Pull Request
+ a.
+Creating a Feature Branch:
+ b.
+Committing Changes:
+ c.
+Pushing the Branch to GitHub
+ d.
+Opening a Pull Request
+ e. code review
+ f. automated testing
+ g.
+Merging the pull request
 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 Forking a repository on GitHub is a powerful feature that allows users to create a personal copy of someone else’s repository on their own GitHub account.
 This personal copy is independent of the original repository, but it retains a connection to it, allowing you to propose changes back to the original (upstream) repository through pull requests.